Wanna Be Famous?

 come in to the clinic and note that a

-pushed themover the brink.
+single work out pushed themover the brink.
 Oftentimes this was

 something foolish like racing against a friend, pushing through pain when